kasz19/ora-tasks-front/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run start-dev`

+Runs the app in the development mode, this is ONLY for the docker image\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser, after running your docker instance.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ### `npm run start-local`

-Runs the app in the development mode as well, it is the command executed in the docker image.\
+Runs the app in the development mode as well\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\